 Problems with Ventilating Your Crawlspace

-The Benefits and Problems with Sealing Your Crawlspace
+The Benefits and Problems with a Sealed Crawlspace

 With a sealed crawlspace, your house can begin to benefit from a more closed system.
 If the air in your crawlspace is kept consistently dry, the air in your house will remain that much more comfortable and healthier for you and your loved ones.

-If your crawlspace is insulated as well, it can help you save on energy costs for your heating and cooling.
-When your crawlspace is filled with humidity and moisture, it can place more stress on your home to properly cool and heat itself.
+If your crawlspace is insulated as well, it can improve the energy efficiency of your home and save costs on your heating and cooling.
+When your crawlspace is filled with humidity and moisture, it can place more stress on your home’s furnace and HVAC.

 Keeping your crawlspace sealed and dry also creates an environment that has a greatly reduced risk for mold growth.
-Mold requires moisture to thrive, and without that moisture your wooden structures will be able to last for much longer and retain their structural integrity.
+Mold requires moisture to thrive.
+Without that moisture your wooden structures will be able to last for much longer and retain their structural integrity.
+An encapsulated crawlspace will also provide passive protection against radon gas that may be seeping up from the soil in your crawlspace.

 Sealing your crawlspace can be costly, but for the health and safety of you and your loved ones, it’s a more-than-worthwhile investment.
 A sealed crawlspace can spare you from the repairs that would be required when your home’s wooden structures become affected by moisture and mold.
-Mold spores can also aggravate existing allergies and health problems that you or a loved one may have—preventing mold from gaining a foothold in your crawlspace should be a priority.
+Mold spores can also aggravate existing allergies and health problems that you or a loved one may have.
+Preventing mold from gaining a foothold in your crawlspace should be a priority.
+Using a crawlspace dehumidifier can also provide an extra layer of protection against moisture in your sealed crawlspace.

-’58 Foundations has over 60 years of experience in encapsulating crawlspaces and keeping homes safe from the dangers of mold and moisture invasion.
+’58 Foundations & Waterproofing has over 60 years of experience in encapsulating crawlspaces, repairing foundation walls, and removing mold from homes like yours.
+Our crawlspace repair experts will keep your home safe from the dangers of mold and moisture invasion.
 Give us a call today and let our experts provide you with a free inspection and a detailed estimate!